samuelsurulere/samuelsurulere/README.md

 ### Future roles

-I am currently open to positions and will like data science roles, machine learning roles.
-I bring with me a solid analytical background, critical problem solving skills, the ability to solve complex problem (with little or no supervision), independent research capabilities.
+I am currently open to collaborations, sharing inspiring stories about transitioning to tech and also getting to know each other.
+I would love to connect.

 ### GitHub activity